Online Corpus Course for Teachers

 How to apply

-To express your interest and to request an application form for our next courses from 15 February 2021 to 26 March 2021 or for any other enquiries related to the course, please email firstname.lastname@example.org.
+To express your interest in our next course or for any other enquiries related to the course, please email firstname.lastname@example.org.

 The funds from the paid participants will contribute towards allowing three to five teachers from developing countries to participate on the course.